ywang204/USC-DSCI510-Final-Project/README.md

 **Email**: ywang204@usc.edu

 2.**Name**: Kaiyue Deng
-**USC ID**: [Put Your USC ID Here]
+**USC ID**: 7459633091
-**Email**: [Put Your Email Here]
+**Email**: kaiyuede@usc.edu

 ## Project Description
-This project analyzes the relationship between game reviews' textual sentiment and their numerical ratings using VADER sentiment analysis and Linear Regression.
+This project investigates the correlation between textual sentiment in game reviews and numerical ratings.
-It scrapes data, cleans the text, performs aspect-based sentiment analysis, audits the model for bias, and visualizes the results.
+By utilizing VADER sentiment analysis, we extract aspect-based sentiments (e.g., Gameplay, Visuals, Narrative) from user and critic reviews.
+We implemented a Linear Regression model with Outlier Removal to predict game scores based on these sentiment features.
+The findings aim to reveal how specific aspects of a game contribute to its overall success and help identify "coherent" reviews where text aligns with the score.

 ## Directory Structure
 ```text